 The charity warned that the escalating violence is part of a broader strategy to drive Christians out of the region.

-The attacks, which began in late July and have continued into August, have affected several villages and public infrastructure.
+The attacks, which began in late July and have continued into August, have struck several villages and damaged public infrastructure.

 In one incident, militants reportedly beheaded five people, later claiming they were Christians.
-In another, 15 Christians were killed while attempting to escape violence in their village.
+In another, 15 Christians were killed while trying to escape violence in their village.

-Open Doors is calling for prayer, especially for those who have been displaced and traumatised by the violence.
+Open Doors is calling for prayer, especially for those who have been displaced and traumatized by the violence.

 “Please pray for Cabo Delgado.
 Pray for peace in Mozambique,” said one local partner.